bertigert/DeezMod/plugins/README.md

 ### URL Bar
 Adds a URL Bar which allows you to view and edit the current path of the url.
 Supports ajax loading.

+### Webpack Patcher
+Library script to patch the code of webpack modules at runtime.
+Port of [this](https://github.com/bertigert/Deezer-Webpack-Patcher/) userscript.